-A principal place of residence (PPR) duty concession is available when you buy a new or established property, valued up to $550,000, and intend to move in within 12 months of your settlement date and live there as your primary home for at least a year.
+A principal place of residence (PPR) duty concession is available when you buy a new or established property valued up to $550,000, which you intend to move into within 12 months of your settlement date and live there as your primary home for at least a year.

-Where there are two or more buyers, at least one must satisfy these eligibility requirements.
-However, it is not necessary for the same buyer to occupy the home for the whole 12 months.
+Where there are two or more buyers, at least one buyer must satisfy these eligibility requirements although it is not necessary for the same buyer to occupy the home for the whole 12 months.

 You can apply, depending on your relevant eligibility, for the:

 - PPR concession in combination with the first home buyer duty reduction, or

 - Pensioner exemption or concession, which incorporates the PPR concession.

 The PPR concession is not available if you obtained your property for a heavily discounted price or as a gift.